-We need your help to search for 'Zika mosquitoes' (Aedes aegypti species - that have the potential to spread viruses such as Zika or Dengue).
+We need your help to search for 'Zika mosquitoes' (Aedes aegypti and Aedes albopictus species - that have the potential to spread viruses such as Zika or dengue).

-As part of the 'Zika Mozzie Seeker' project, we're asking the public in our region to set up backyard mosquito egg traps (supplied by us), collect the eggs and send them in for analysis.
+As part of the 'Zika Mozzie Seeker' project, we're asking the public in our region to set up DIY backyard mosquito egg traps, collect the eggs and send them in for analysis.

 The project uses revolutionary screening technology developed by Queensland Health and is a world-first for mosquito monitoring.

-We will mass screen the eggs for the DNA of Aedes aegypti mosquitoes.
+We will mass screen the eggs you collect for traces of the DNA of Aedes aegypti and Aedes albopictus mosquitoes.
 This will allow us to increase our confidence that such mosquitoes are not in our region and detect any invasions of these mosquitoes more easily.

 Zika and Dengue are largely spread by two domestic mosquito species (Aedes aegypti and Ae. albopictus).
 These 'Zika mosquitoes' are present elsewhere in Queensland but have not been detected in South East Queensland recently.
-This project will help us search for these mosquitoes (especially Aedes aegypti) and confirm our belief that they are not present in our region of South East Queensland.
+This project will help us search for these mosquitoes to increase confidence that they are not present in our region of South East Queensland.

-'Zika mosquitoes' are domestic species – they live in backyards and the adults are unlikely to fly more than 200 metres from breeding sites (commonly artificial containers that hold water).
+'Zika mosquitoes' are domestic species – they live in yards of houses and businesses and the adults are unlikely to fly more than 500 metres from breeding sites (commonly artificial containers that hold water).
 These mosquito species are not found in swamps and drains.

 Mozzie Monitors(University of South Australia– participants trap mozzies and send photographs of the mozzies to researchers)

 Mozzie Augmented Reality (AR) for primary schools (Queensland University of Technology, Metro South Heath, CSIRO and Toohey Forest Environmental Education Centre – a resource being developed to engage children to hunt for mosquito breeding sites in their backyard)